mckaymatt3/phase-3-mock-code-challenge-freebie-tracker/README.md

 ## Deliverables

-Write the following methods in the classes in the files provided.
+Write the following methods in the classes in t he files provided.
 Feel free to build out any helper methods if needed.

 Deliverables use the notation `#` for instance methods, and `.` for class